yaromar/CHUD/README.md

 # CHUD Project

 Welcome to the working directory of the CHUD Project!
-The goal of this project is to identify new somatic mutations that may influence clonal hematopoiesis of indeterminate potential (CHIP).
-These novel mutations are sometimes called CHUD mutations.
+The goal of this project is to identify new somatic variants that may influence clonal hematopoiesis of indeterminate potential (CHIP).
+These novel variants may be called clonal hematopoiesis of uknown drivers (CHUD).
 What follows is a description of the files by the authors and links to our papers for the Yale CBB 750 Course: Core Topics in Biomedical Informatics (Spring 2020).

 ## Links to accompanying documents